svmiller/svmiller.github.io/_posts/2021-01-22-a-tutorial-on-the-join-family-in-r.md

 ## Mutating Joins {#mutatingjoins}

-Mutating joins in `dplyr` add columns from one data frames to another based on matching rows on the shared columns.
+Mutating joins in `{dplyr}` add columns from one data frames to another based on matching rows on the shared columns.
 You can think of these matching rows/columns as "keys" or "join predicates."
 These joins are as follow.

 ### `inner_join()`